UCCS-CS4300-5300/Group5-fall2024/README.md

 **UPDATED**
    - static Spanish flag image to dropdown selection
-   - generate_quiz to use selected language rather than a hardcoded language.
+   - generate_quiz view to use selected language rather than a hardcoded language.
 Also now uses a selected difficulty rather than a hardcoded one
-   - word_of_the_day to use selected language rather than a hard coded one
+   - word_of_the_day view to use selected language rather than a hard coded one
    - added set_language path
-   - updated word_of_the_day.html to verify language selection has been successful
+   - updated `word_of_the_day.html` to verify language selection has been successful

 ### AI Integration - Christopher Romo

 **ADDED**
-   - services.py (new file to handle open AI logic)
+   - `services.py` (new file to handle open AI logic)
    - generate_translation_questions function (prompts open AI to generate ten questions based on a number of incoming parameters such as difficulty, source language, etc.)
    - translate_sentence function (prompts open AI to translate the incoming phrase to the base language)
    - open AI organization (invited all teammates to join the organization so they can all have API keys and added $15 worth of credits so that we can all test the AI)

 **UPDATED**
-   - updated quiz_recap template to include a home button (button takes you to index for better flow)
+   - updated `quiz_recap.html` to include a home button (button takes you to index for better flow)
-   - updated generate_quiz view in views.py (added logic to incorporate the new functions in services.py) (now generates questions using open AI) (uses a loop to translate each sentence, create a question object for each, and adds those objects to a quiz object)
+   - updated generate_quiz view in `views.py` (added logic to incorporate the new functions in services.py) (now generates questions using open AI) (uses a loop to translate each sentence, create a question object for each, and adds those objects to a quiz object)

 ---
 ## Sprint 3 (11/12/2024)

 ### Index Overhaul - Darion Badillo & Christopher Romo

+**ADDED**
+   - `quiz_start.html`
+      - Serves as a quiz recap page before starting
+      - Provides a rundown of quiz settings, including:
+         - Quiz Title
+         - Quiz Description
+         - Difficulty Level
+         - Number of Questions
+         - Quiz Goal
+      - Includes a "Start Quiz" button that takes you to the first question of the quiz

+**UPDATED**
+   - Index Card is now more user-friendly with additional options:
+      - Difficulty selection is now available in the index card
+      - Length of Quiz can be selected within the index card
+      - Goal of Quiz can be specified directly in the index card
+      - Play Button now acts as a "Confirm" button
+      - Clicking the Play Button now redirects you to the new `quiz_start.html` page

 ### Account Pages - Andrew Douangprachanh

+**ADDED**
+   - `account_details.html`: This page displays the logged-in user's information and allows them to edit details such as username, first name, last name, and email

+**UPDATED**
+   - `models.py`: Added two new fields to the Member model: dateJoined and longestStreak
+   - `views.py`: Added a new view called `update_account_details` that updates the fields modified by the user on their account details page
+   - quiz recap view: Added logic for calculating the longest streak
+   - `urls.py`: Added a URL for updating account details
+   - `index.html`: For logged-in users, a dropdown that allows them to view their profile information or log out

 ### Quiz Logic Bug Fixing - Irving Reyes Bravo

 **ADDED**